Beilein: Offer from Pistons would have been tough decision

-ANN ARBOR, Mich. — John Beilein says he was never offered the Detroit Pistons’ coaching job, but if he had been, it would have been a tough decision.
+ANN ARBOR, Mich. — John Beilein says he was never offered the Detroit Pistons’ coaching job.

+“I never really had to make the decision,” the Michigan coach said.
+“That would have been a tough one.”

 Beilein is now looking ahead to another season of college basketball after briefly emerging as a candidate for the Pistons.
 Not long after the news broke about Beilein’s talks with Detroit, he said he’d be back at Michigan .
 The Pistons eventually hired Dwane Casey earlier this month.

 On Tuesday, Beilein held a news conference to talk about the offseason.
-He says he was impressed with the Pistons’ organization and will be rooting for them.
+He led Michigan to the national title game this year before falling to Villanova, so the possibility of losing Beilein to the NBA was a jolt to Wolverines fans.

+“I was not offered the job by the Pistons,” Beilein said.
+“We certainly had some mutual interest.
+I think they had a great candidate in Dwane Casey.”

+Beilein said he was intrigued by the possibility of coaching in the game’s top league.

 For more AP college basketball coverage: http://collegebasketball.ap.org and http://twitter.com/AP_Top25